RobertoPrevato/K8sStudies/docs/kind/multi-nodes.md

-When I first tried *kind*, I was a bit surprised to see that it creates by default a single Docker container to simulate a whole cluster.
+When I first tried *kind*, I was a bit surprised to see it creates by default a single Docker container to simulate a whole cluster.
 I was expecting it would use at least two containers to separate the Kubernetes _control plane_ from a _worker node_, to mimic more closely a real Kubernetes environment.
 Anyway, Kind supports multi-node clusters.
 We can edit the _kind_ configuration file to include more nodes.

 ## Creating a cluster with multiple nodes